Hi. I’m Lorraine.

 Risky Issues has received many great reviews already, and the author has been interviewed by several other writers.
 These interviews can be found on the internet, with links to them located on the author’s website, Laying It Out There, on the Appearances page.

-Risky Issues – Amazon purchase link (for an e-book version)
+Risky Issues – Amazon purchase link (for an e-book version OR a print version)

 Lorraine Reguly’s Author Bios

 Lorraine Reguly is a Canadian teacher-turned-freelancer, author, blogger, and public speaker.
 She is also a rape survivor who loves spending time with her family, reading mysteries, shooting pool, and cats.

 Lorraine Reguly is a Canadian-based high school English teacher-turned-freelancer who blogs at Wording Well and Laying It Out There.
 She is a rape survivor who loves spending time with her family, reading murder mysteries, and shooting billiards.
 She also likes cats (even though she’s allergic to them)!